 To reheat, place in a microwave-safe bowl and microwave in 15-second intervals until warm throughout, stirring in between.

-If you'd like, you can mix in a splash of plant-based milk when reheating it.
+Therefore, you can mix in a splash of plant-based milk when reheating it if you'd like.

 Can I make a smaller batch?

 Yes!
-If you don't need as much and you prefer not to have leftovers or as many leftovers, you can cut the recipe in half.
+If you don't need as much and you prefer not to have any leftovers or as much leftover, you can totally cut the recipe in half.

 Cashew Mac and Cheese